-The biggest drawbacks to doing business in Japan are the cumbersome and expensive tax regimens and the complexity involved in starting a business.
-In addition, Japanese culture and business practices contain many pitfalls for the uninformed businessperson and mastering (or just understanding) these will be key to success.
+The most significant drawbacks to doing business in Japan are the cumbersome and expensive tax regimens and the complexity involved in starting a business.
+In addition, Japanese culture and business practices contain many pitfalls for the uninformed businessperson.
+Understanding these will be key to success.

 Formal business attire is expected.
 Dark suits are commonly worn.

 Greetings are formal and usually involve a bow of the head and then a handshake.
 The most senior member of a delegation should be greeted first.